Skip to Main Content

 AI Tools and Resources

-These AI tools have been reviewed for safety and data privacy by St. John Fisher University's Office of Information Technology.
+• Reviewed for safety and data privacy by St. John Fisher University's Office of Information Technology.
 The prompts you enter will not be used outside of our organization.
-Therefore, these tools are listed below as protected generative AI tools for use by faculty, staff, and students at Fisher.

 About Researching With Generative AI